What is LizardSkin?

 We do not recommend the use of LizardSkin Ceramic Insulation or Sound Control as a bed liner.
 Although the products are very tough and durable, they are not designed to withstand the rigors that bed liner materials are subject to.

 Can LizardSkin go on top of a bed liner product (RhinoLinings®, Line-X®, etc)?

 No, LizardSkin should not be placed on top of a bed liner.
 While LizardSkin is very durable, it is not as hard as the liner products.
 Either coating can be applied PRIOR to application of a bed liner in certain applications but ensure that the LizardSkin is completely cured first (24-48 hours).

 Can it be used as an undercoating to prevent starring?

 Yes, both LizardSkin CI and LizardSkin SC can be used on the interior or exterior of the vehicle.
-At the recommended thickness, the coatings can prevent starring from normal road debris.
+At the recommended thickness, both automotive insulation coatings can prevent starring from normal road debris.
 For additional toughness, LizardSkin TopCoat is available.

 How do I know how much I need?
 How do I calculate square footage?

 Please see our page on how to calculate the amount of product needed.

 For maximum sound control and insulation performance, both LizardSkin CI & SC may be used, but it is important that LizardSkin Sound Control be applied prior to application of LizardSkin Ceramic Insulation.
 Once both are correctly applied and fully cured (48 hours), you can use LizardSkin TopCoat to add durability, traction, and a glossy appearance.